Idlewild and Soak Zone: Story Book Forest

-Arthur Jennings, who portrayed the clown "Happy Dayze" in the park during the 1950s, was an accomplished engineer who approached park management about creating Story Book Forest, a theme park based on "emotion rather than motion."
+Arthur Jennings, who portrayed the clown character "Happy Dayze" in the park during the 1950s and an accomplished engineer, approached park management about creating Story Book Forest, a themed area based on "emotion rather than motion."
 Jennings did much of the work himself, including life-sized models of fairy tales.
 The park, originally separate from Idlewild, opened in 1956.
-Story Book Forest featured many attractions such as a pirate ship, a castle, and many live storybook characters.
-The entrance to the Forest is a giant storybook that reads, "Here is the Land of Once Upon a Time ...
-Step through the pages of this big Story Book ... and visit the people and places every child knows ... and Loves.
-Here dreams are real ... and so are your Story Book friends."
-Now incorporated with the rest of the park, Story Book Forest celebrated its 50th anniversary in 2006.
+Story Book Forest featured several attractions, including a pirate ship, a castle, and many live storybook characters.
+It was merged with the rest of the park in 1983.
+It celebrated its 50th anniversary in 2006.

-Ligonier Highland Games

-The Ligonier Highland Games is a highland games event in early September.
-The events primarily occur at Idlewild, while some events also occur nearby Greensburg.
-Competitions include heavy athletics such as the caber toss, stone put, and weight and hammer throw.
-Other competitions in music include highland dancing, solo and band piping, drumming, Scottish fiddling, and Scottish harp.
-Vendors sell related items such as authentic tartans, bagpipes, and jewellery.
-While initially attracting crowds of 1,200, the festival now records average attendances near 10,000.